openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 	// fields.
 	//
 	// The value of replicas is set based on the value of a chosen field in the
 	// Infrastructure CR.
-If defaultRouterPlacement was set to ControlPlane, the
+If defaultPlacement was set to ControlPlane, the
 	// chosen field will be controlPlaneTopology.
 If it was set to Workers the
 	// chosen field will be infrastructureTopology.
 Replicas will then be set to 1
 	// or 2 with respect to the chosen field's value (which can be either
 	// SingleReplica or HighlyAvailable).
 	//
-	// The value of nodePlacement is adjusted based on defaultRouterPlacement - If
+	// The value of nodePlacement is adjusted based on defaultPlacement - If
-	// defaultRouterPlacement is set to ControlPlane the "node-role.kubernetes.io/worker"
+	// defaultPlacement is set to ControlPlane the "node-role.kubernetes.io/worker"
 	// label will be added.
-If defaultRouterPlacement is set to Workers the
+If defaultPlacement is set to Workers the
 	// "node-role.kubernetes.io/master" label will be added.
 	//
 	// +kubebuilder:validation:Enum:="ControlPlane";"Workers"
 	// +kubebuilder:default:="Workers"
 	// +optional
-	DefaultRouterPlacement DefaultRouterPlacement `json:"defaultRouterPlacement"`
+	DefaultPlacement DefaultPlacement `json:"defaultPlacement"`
 }

-// DefaultRouterPlacement defines the default placement of ingress router pods. type DefaultRouterPlacement string
+// DefaultPlacement defines the default placement of ingress router pods. type DefaultPlacement string

 const (
-	// "Workers" is for having router pods placed on worker nodes by default Workers DefaultRouterPlacement = "Workers"
+	// "Workers" is for having router pods placed on worker nodes by default Workers DefaultPlacement = "Workers"

-	// "ControlPlane" is for having router pods placed on control-plane nodes by default ControlPlane DefaultRouterPlacement = "ControlPlane" )
+	// "ControlPlane" is for having router pods placed on control-plane nodes by default ControlPlane DefaultPlacement = "ControlPlane"
+)
 ```